qkzk/fm/development.md

   - [x] FIX: when exiting search in tree mode, second line isn't updated
   - [x] FIX: when filtering in tree mode, only the level 1 matching elements are displayed Decided to keep directories when filtering in tree mode.
 Those are excluded when filtering in normal mode.
+  - [x] Tree: move 10 rows at a time

 - [ ] Version 0.1.50 : safety & memory usage